moorepants/dissertation/physicalparameters.rst

 formulating the relationship between inertial frames

 .. math::
-   :label:eqRotIn
+   :label: eqRotIn

    \mathbf{J}_i=\mathbf{R}_i\mathbf{IR}_i^T

 where :math:`\mathbf{J}_i` is the inertia tensor about the pendulum axes, :math:`\mathbf{I}`, is the inertia tensor in the global reference frame and :math:`\mathbf{R}` is the rotation matrix relating the two frames, Figure :ref:`figAngles`.
 The global inertia tensor is defined as

 .. math::
-   :label:eqMoI
+   :label: eqMoI

    \mathbf{I}=
     \left[